 Siobhan's research interests are focused in the areas of criminal law and criminal justice.
-Her current research explores the socio-legal responses to, and experiences of, male survivors of sexual violence.
-She has conducted the first study in the UK on ‘forced-to-penetrate’ cases, interviewing male survivors about their experiences of this form of sexual violence.
-She has been awarded funding from the British Academy to support this work.
+Her research explores the socio-legal responses to, and experiences of, male survivors of sexual violence.
+She is currently leading an ESRC funded project examining jury decision making in cases of rape and sexual abuse involving male victims.

 Siobhan is also interested in the socio-legal responses to women who commit serious offences, including homicide and sexual violence.